AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ### Calling the AEM API {#calling-the-aem-api}

 Make the appropriate server-to-server API calls to an AEM as a Cloud Service environment, including the access token in the header.
+So for the "Authorization" header, use the value `"Bearer <access_token>"`.

 <!-- ### Code Samples {#code-samples}